Good Samaritan reunites with woman he saved after vicious stabbing in downtown Miami left her partially blind - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “You’re such an incredible person,” Dydzuhn told Bythewood.
 “You saved my life, and it’s something I think about every day.”

-Bythewood incidentally runs a nonprofit organization in South Florida, cofounding 10K Steps Miami several months ago.
+Bythewood incidentally runs a nonprofit organization in South Florida, having cofounded 10K Steps Miami several months ago.

 The nonprofit, a weekly walking club, is dedicated to keeping women safe.